Minneapolis Police use-of-force instructor says Derek Chauvin's kneeling is not a trained restraint - KTVZ

 Mercil said that the position is transitory and is meant to end once the suspect is under control.

-Foremost among them was Chief Medaria Arradondo, who on Monday thoroughly rejected Chauvin’s decision to kneel on the neck of Floyd — who was handcuffed and in a prone position — for over 9 minutes.

 Combined, their testimony cuts at the heart of the defense’s argument that Chauvin “did exactly what he had been trained to do” when he restrained Floyd last May.
-Further testimony from police experts is expected on Tuesday as prosecutors seek to show he used excessive and unreasonable force on Floyd.
+Prosecutors have sought to show he used excessive and unreasonable force on Floyd and had a “depraved mind” without regard for human life.

 Chauvin, 45, has pleaded not guilty to second-degree murder, third-degree murder and third-degree manslaughter.
 Defense attorney Eric Nelson has not indicated whether Chauvin will testify in his own defense.